 Do you like the thought of a bank owned by its customers?
 Then a credit union, mutual or building society could be a good borrowing option for you.
 Let’s start by running through some of the well known customer owned lenders downunder:

-With more than 345,000 members in Australia and 50 branches and 6 advice centres scattered across the country, People’s Choice is one of the biggest credit unions downunder.
+People’s Choice is one of the biggest credit unions down under.
 You can choose between either a secured or unsecured loan, which both come with a fixed interest rate.

-Another large customer owner bank is QANTAS Credit Union with 90,000 members.
+Another large customer owned bank is QUDOS Bank (formerly Qantas Credit Union).
 The credit union was originally launched in 1959, by Qantas employees with the aim of passing on better interest rates and lower fees to members.
-Today, when taking a personal loan out through QANTAS Credit Union, there’s either the Special Secured Loan (Variable) or Unsecured Personal Loan (Variable) .
+Today, when taking a personal loan out through QUDOS, there’s either the Special Secured Loan (Variable) or Unsecured Personal Loan (Variable) .

-Dating back 70 years, the Greater Building Society provides financial solutions to over 250,000 customers and offers the largest ATM network of any building society in Australia with over 3000 ATM’s located throughout the country.
-Like most of the other customer owned banks Greater Building Society also lets you choose between a secured or an unsecured loan.
+Dating back 70 years, the Greater Bank provides financial solutions to Aussie across the country.
+Like most of the other customer owned banks Greater Bank also lets you choose between a secured or an unsecured loan.